AndreaNikolchova/OOP/README.md

 # OOP
-Object-Oriented Programming (OOP) course @ FMI.This README provides information about the weekly activities to the end of the semester organized by topics.
+Object-Oriented Programming (OOP) course @ FMI.
+This README provides information about the weekly activities to the end of the semester organized by topics.

 ## Weekly Activities